JGCarroll/joplin-desktop-snap/README.md

 If you are using an icon theme such as [`mint-y-icons`](https://github.com/linuxmint/mint-y-icons/) (e.g. on Linux Mint with the Cinnamon shell), in order for the shell to be able to replace the application icon, the `.desktop` file must use a "symbolic" reference for the icon name.
 Unfortunately, while `snapd` 2.42 and later do support symbolic icon names, distributions such as Debian and Solus still ship with older versions of `snapd`, so in order to maintain support for these users, the default `.desktop` for `joplin-snap` must still use an absolute path for the icon name, which precludes icon theming.

-As a workaround, you can create your own local `.desktop` file at `~/.local/share/applications$ nano joplin-james-carroll_joplin.desktop`:
+As a workaround, you can create your own local `.desktop` file at `~/.local/share/applications/joplin-james-carroll_joplin.desktop`:
 ```
 $ nano ~/.local/share/applications/joplin-james-carroll_joplin.desktop
 ```